Black Myth: Zhong Kui: Release

 Black Myth: Zhong Kui is scheduled to be released for PC and consoles.
 It is the second installment in the Black Myth series.

-Game Science announced Black Myth: Zhong Kui with a trailer during gamescom Opening Night Live on 19 August 2025.
+Game Science unveiled Black Myth: Zhong Kui with a trailer during Gamescom Opening Night Live on 19 August 2025.
 The studio stated that the announcement was made to inform everyone about the start of a new project, in keeping with its tradition to report on progress to players every 20 August.
 (Note: Adjusted for China Standard Time, the announcement took place on 20 August 2025.)